rocketeers-app/rocketeers/content/articles/nginx-try-files.md

 $query_string # query string (e.g. `?a=b`)
 ```

-You can find all variables on the [official Nginx website](https://nginx.org/en/docs/http/ngx_http_core_module.html).
+You can find all variables on the [official nginx website](https://nginx.org/en/docs/http/ngx_http_core_module.html).

 Using these variables, you can make a unique file location for each request.
 So this could be: